-390. SIBLEY JOURNAL CREDIT.
-Undergraduate members of the Sibley Journal Board may receive not to exceed two hours of University credit in each term of their senior year (i.e. a maximum credit of four hours) for work satisfactorily done for The Sibley Journal, provided thay are elected to the Board during or before their sophomore year, and continue active members to the end of the term in which credit is desired.
+390. Sibley Journal Credit.
+Undergraduate members of the Sibley Journal Board may receive not to exceed two hours of University credit in each term of their senior year (i. e. a maximum credit of four hours) for work satisfactorily done for The Sibley Journal, provided they are elected to the Board during or before their sophomore year, and continue active members to the end of the term in which credit is desired.

-391. NON-RESIDENT LECTURES.
+391. Non-resident Lectures.
 Required of all seniors in Mechanical Engineering.
 These lectures are given at some hour in the day specially set aside in the senior schedules.
 Notices of the lectures will be posted on the bulletin board of the Sibley School of Mechanical Engineering.
 Credit toward graduation, one hour, which must be obtained by attendance at all lectures offered during the student's senior year.
 For credit a notebook showing a résumé of each lecture attended (not more than one page for each lecture) must be handed in at the Director's office during block week at the end of the second term.
 Students may obtain an additional hour of elective credit by attending the non-resident lectures during the junior year also, under the same conditions as outlined above.
 No excuse from regular work will, however, be given for conflicts with such non-resident lectures.

-392. GRAPHICAL COMPUTATION AND REPRESENTATION.
-Senior elective.
+392. Graphical Computation and Representation.
+Elective.
 Second term.
 Credit two hours.
-Prerequisite courses 316, 317, 340.
-Graphical analysis and solution of equations; graphical representation of properties and statistics; derivations of empirical equations from experimental curves; approximate integration and differentiation; recording instruments and similar topics.
-Mr. Evans.
+Prerequisite courses 316a, 317a, 340a.
+Slide rules; construction of net work charts and alignment charts for the solution of equations; representation of statistics; and derivation of empirical equations from experimental curves.
+Assistant Professor Evans.

-393. A.S.M.E., STUDENT BRANCH.
+393. A.S.M.E., Student Branch.
 Members of the junior and senior classes in Mechanical Engineering may obtain one hour elective credit in one, or both years, by joining the Student Branch of the American Society of Mechanical Engineers, and by attending all of the Branch Meetings during the year.
 Application for membership should be made at the Director's office in October of each year.